 Fees – Pricing for each service

-Netflix currently offers three pricing tiers: Basic (£5.99), Standard (£7.99) and Premium (£9.99).
-Each tier offers pretty much the same thing, although Basic doesn’t offer HD viewing.
+Netflix currently offers three pricing tiers: Basic (£5.99), Standard (£8.99) and Premium (£11.99).
+Each tier offers pretty much the same thing, only on more devices, although the Basic tier doesn’t offer HD viewing.

 In our household, we opt for the Standard tier, which allows two people to watch Netflix content at the same time.
-Personally, I think £7.99 for all of Netflix’s content is a bargain as that works out to be around 27p a day for films & TV.
+Personally, I think £8.99 for all of Netflix’s content is a bargain as that works out to be around 30p a day for films & TV.

 There’s no cancellation fees or contracts with Netflix either – you simply cancel when you’ve had enough.
-This is something that EVERY content provider should offer – yes SKY, Virgin Media etc, I’m looking at you – so is a plus for Netflix.
+This is something that EVERY content provider should offer – yes SKY, Virgin Media, BBC etc, I’m looking at you – so is a plus for Netflix.

 Amazon Prime also offers three pricing tiers: Prime Video (£5.99), Prime Per Month (£7.99) and Prime Per Year (£79).
 The first tier is purely Prime Video and nothing more, whereas the next two tiers offer the video, music, photo storage and delivery services too.